Frequently asked questions

 Who can apply for Accessible Housing?

 You can apply for Accessible Housing if you or a member of your family has a physical disability or impairment which requires accessible housing.
-There is no age restriction for Accessible housing.
+There is no age restriction for accessible housing.

 What are the Local Connection criteria for Accessible Housing?